python/typing/docs/spec/historical.rst

 that argument by keyword.
 Before Python 3.8 (:pep:`570`), Python did not provide a way to declare positional-only parameters.

-To support positional-only parameters for code that is intended to work with older versions of Python, type checkers should support the following special case: all parameters with names beginning with ``__`` are assumed to be positional-only unless their names also end with ``__``::
+To support positional-only parameters in code that must remain compatible with older versions of Python, type checkers should support the following special case: all parameters with names beginning with ``__`` are assumed to be positional-only unless their names also end with ``__``::